top of page

 That's a heavy thought.
 Or is it light?
 If good fiction is "an antidote to emptiness," then I'm proud to be a part of it.

 Well, almost.
-The list does count to eleven.
+The list does count to twelve.

 1. Let your writing sit.
-Leave it alone for months before looking at it again.
+Leave it alone for months before revisiting it.
 For me, passages must age before I can discern how to improve them.
 Time is the great healer.
 When I replace a sentence with what I believe to be something better, I must wait a considerable time before deciding whether the revision is an improvement.

-2. Work on another writing project while your other work is aging (see Step 1).
+2. Work on another writing project while your current work is aging (see Step 1).

 3. Change the font type, margin settings, or page orientation.
 Changing the look of your pages in any way helps your brain see your work in a new light.
 Try it.
 You’ll be amazed by what you find!

-4. Edit your work in different locations: at home, the park, grocery store lines, and between meetings.
+4. Edit your work in various locations, such as at home, the park, grocery store lines, and between meetings.
+Or during them if they're boring.
 Any variation will help you find glitches.
 If I edit immediately after seeing a poor-quality movie, I’ll be more critical of my work.
 Then, there is the power of movie soundtracks, which I utilize often.
 Think of a movie you liked that best fits your story's tone, setting, and style (the plot is irrelevant).
 Find the soundtrack to that movie on YouTube and play it in the background as you self-edit.
 If soundtracks help you enjoy movies, they can inspire you as you write new stories.
 If you edit with the Psycho soundtrack playing in the background, your work will take on a new flavor.

 5. Edit your work in a distracting place, such as in a mall, at the beach, or when people sit close by and talk to each other.
 The point is to make it difficult for you to concentrate on your writing.
 As you read your work, note the passages where you get distracted.
-Chances are, those are the weakest passages.
-You should work on those areas to make them stronger.
+Chances are, those are the weakest.
+Focus on those areas to make them stronger.

 8. Have twenty people read the first few pages of your story.
 Then, do your best to incorporate their comments.
 Then, have twenty different people read the first few pages again.
 Each time you repeat this process, you’ll get better at writing your novel.
-Agents and publishers can tell within your first page whether you’re a worthy writer.
+And you'll get fewer comments.
+Agents and publishers can tell within the first page whether you’re a worthy writer.
 Wouldn’t you like to know this before writing an entire novel?
-Finding someone to read your first three pages is much easier than your first three hundred pages.
+Finding someone to read your first three pages is much easier than finding someone to read your first three hundred pages.

 9. Read your story aloud.
-I used to hate doing that because I thought I was a crappy orator.
-Then, I finally admitted to myself that the fault was in my poor writing.
+I used to hate reading my stories aloud because I thought I was a crappy orator until I realized my awkward writing was at fault.
 If you read your work out loud and you don’t like how it sounds, don’t blame your voice!
-There are free "text to speech" software programs on the Internet that can read your story to you.
-The latest version of Microsoft Word has a built-in reader.
+There are free "text-to-speech" software programs on the Internet that can read your story to you.
+Microsoft Word now has a built-in reader.
 I have the professional voice read all my stories to me.
 Yes, even complete novels.
 I hear thousands of areas that need fixing.

-10. Carry a pen and several pages of your work-in-progress with you at all times.
+10. Carry a pen and several pages of your work with you at all times.
 That means always.
-This includes beside your bed, while driving (but in your pocket), on dates, at dinner, at church, during your breaks at work, and on your bathroom counter next to you.
+This includes beside your bed, on dates, at dinner, at church, during your breaks at work, and on your bathroom counter, always within arm's reach.
 Continually listen to and see everything around you.
 Pay attention to other people’s phrasing, their mannerisms, and how they cough.
 Take notes continuously.
 Watch and learn.
 When your mind has a 20-second break from life, pull out your pages and start editing.
 Look up regularly to see what is happening around you.
 I’ve known a dozen professional musicians and a few artists.
 They practice twelve to sixteen hours a day.
 They never stop.
 This is what professionals do.
 Writing is no different.

 bottom of page